lizhaoliu/lizhaoliu.github.io/posts/metaflow-deep-dive-1.md

 - Metaflow: 2.4.7
 - OS: macOS Monterey 12.0.1

+With an editor/IDE that offers a handy code navigation and debugger support, you can easily follow along with my progress in this series.

 ### A Sample Workflow

-Let's start with a simple workflow:
+Let's start with a simple workflow, namely `branch_flow.py`:

 ```python
 from metaflow import FlowSpec, step